xpack-dev-tools/wine-xpack/README-BUILD.md

 ## Versioning

 The version string is an extension to semver, the format looks like `6.17.0-1`.
-It includes the three digits with the original WineHQ version and a fourth digit with the xPack release number.
+It includes the two digits with the original WineHQ version, a `.0` third digit to make it semver compliant, and a fourth digit with the xPack release number.

 When publishing on the **npmjs.com** server, a fifth digit is appended.